 Jennifer has been the Music Director at St. James since 2011.
 A graduate of Westminster Choir College in Princeton, New Jersey, Jennifer has 21 years experience in directing choirs and is an accomplished vocalist and keyboardist.
 She currently works as the Choir Director at Cesar Chavez Middle School in Union City, and is also a member of the Mission Peak Chamber Singers in Fremont.
 Jennifer has two children, Joey and Olivia, and two dogs named Miguel and Hannah.

 Ron is a parishioner at All Saints, San Leandro and has a background in technology and administration.

 Born in Rochester, NY, but not having seen it since kindergarten, he grew up in the southeast – primarily South Carolina.
 Raised in the Presbyterian Church, graduating from Furman University with a BA in Philosophy, he went on to spend the first decade of his post-college years serving with the international Christian drama ministry, Covenant Players.
-During this work in Europe, he met and got to know his future wife, Amy, who now serves the Episcopal Diocese of California as the Working Group Head for Faith Formation.
+During this work in Europe, he met and got to know his future wife, Amy, who now serves the Episcopal Diocese of California as the Canon for Faith Formation.
 Before they left the road, they served together in France, northern Europe, and Ontario and Québec provinces of Canada.